Lights of Lebanon - Centenary ETEL ADNAN - Donation Claude & France Lemand.

 Claude Lemand.
 Interview with Nathalie Bondil. (extracts)

 Nathalie Bondil.
 A great writer and artist was your close neighbor, your long-time friend in Paris: Etel Adnan.
 You donated rare leporellos and other paintings to the IMA museum.
-A small landscape The Mountain (2014) has become iconic, loaned to international institutions such as the Zentrum Paul Klee in Bern or the Van Gogh Museum in Amsterdam… How do you explain this recognition?
+A small landscape The Mountain (2014) has become iconic, loaned to international institutions.
+How do you explain this recognition?
 What does this little canvas mean to you?

 I met Etel in Paris in March 1989, from my first exhibition of Benanteur’s paintings, which she and her partner Simone Fattal knew and appreciated.
 Etel was a wonderful person.
 Her feminist activism was clear, determined, calm, without agressivity, very positive.
 A universalist wisdom inspired her writings and her fascinating interviews.
 Her literary and artistic creativity flowed naturally.
 Aware of her value, she remained surprised and happy at her late success.
 Etel was very loyal and discreetly generous, not only with her many friends, but also with young women artists, writers, translators, gallery owners and feminist activists.
 I witnessed it over the last thirty years of her life.